-Halloween Activities Improve Math Skills… Spooky Thought!October 25th, 2016
+Halloween Activities for Kids – Improve Math Skills… Spooky Thought!October 24th, 2023

 Spooky… Halloween Treats Can Actually Improve Math Skills

-There are so many ways you can improve math skills while having fun on Halloween.
-Math concepts lend themselves easily to trick-or-treating treats.
-Once your kids are home, have them sort their candy.
+After trick-or-treating, once your kids are home, have them sort their candy.
 Remember, sorting and categorizing items is critical to learning math concepts.
 Classifying is the action of putting objects into sets based on common traits.
 You can even chart your results.
-As time goes on, from pre-school, through elementary school, and finally high school, math concepts continue to grow and keep getting refined.
-However, these activities can be used at any age for fun math learning and review.

 - Compare your candy (greater than, less than, ingredients, size, shape)